 Sunshine (Destiny) Class

 All three ships in the former Destiny Class received complete refits and, thus, were renamed!
 The new name of the class became the Sunshine Class to pay homage to the first ship to undergo the transformation, as Carnival Destiny became Carnival Sunshine in 2013.
-While they are some of Carnival's older ships, they are actually not the smallest in terms of gross registered tons!
+While they are some of Carnival's older ships, they are not the smallest in terms of gross registered tons!

 Carnival Sunshine